GluuFederation/docs-ce-prod/3.1.1/source/integration/sswebapps/openidc-rp.md

    ```
 ### Configuration
 #### Configure a client on IDP(in this case GLUU)
+There are two methods for client registration:
+1. Dynamic Client Registration
+1. Manual Client Registration
+For this example, let's create the client manually in the Gluu Server.
 Launch your GLUU server and configure an openid conect client with the following parameters:
  ``` text
 Name: mod_auth_openidc
 Client Secret: something-sufficiently-unguessable